zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Action:**

-  Refer to specific authentication exception details for troubleshooting.
+  Refer to the specific authentication exception details for troubleshooting.

 ### ZWEAG101E